Widiskel/pharos-testnet-bot/README.md

 2. start the bot

 ## NOTE

 DWYOR & Always use a new wallet when running the bot, I am not responsible for any loss of assets.

-You need to use proxy with rotating feature (Residential) so the IP will change every specific minutes, otherwise you will got 429 - To Many Request Error
+If you got 429 Error, You need to use proxy with rotating feature (Residential) so the IP will change every specific minutes, otherwise you will got 429 - To Many Request Error
 - [proxyscrappe](https://proxyscrape.com/?ref=yzi1n2y)
 - [dataimpulse](https://dataimpulse.com/?aff=66393)

 ## CONTRIBUTE